digitalearthafrica/ndvi-anomalies/production/README.md

 ## Stage 2: NDVI Anomalies

 1. Ensure the `ndvi_anomaly` yaml is correct ("production/ndvi_tools/config/ndvi_anomaly.yaml").
 There are some key configurable parameters in the yaml:
-    * `min_num_obs: 20`: This number controls the minimum number of clear observations in the NDVI Climatology that must be available before the pixel is masked out. e.g if calculating an NDVI anomaly for Januaary in equatorial Africa, and the NDVI climatology for January in the region has a very low clear count, then the anomaly will be masked out in the region as the climatology is not a fair representation of average conditions.
+    * `min_num_obs: 20`: This number controls the minimum number of clear observations in the NDVI Climatology that must be available before the pixel is masked out. e.g if calculating an NDVI anomaly for January in equatorial Africa, and the NDVI climatology for January in the region has a very low clear count, then the anomaly will be masked out in the region as the climatology is not a fair representation of average conditions.
-    * `wofs_threshold: 0.85`: the WOfS all-time summary is used to mask out permament waterbodies, this threshold defines 'permanent', wherever the WOfS all-time summary frequency is higher than or equal to this value will be masked out.
+    * `wofs_threshold: 0.85`: the WOfS all-time summary is used to mask out permament waterbodies, this threshold defines 'permanent'.
+Anywhere the WOfS all-time summary frequency is higher than or equal to this value will be masked out.

 2. Login to DE Africa's [Argo-production](https://argo.digitalearth.africa/workflows?limit=500) workspace (or [Argo-dev](https://argo.dev.digitalearth.africa/workflows?limit=500)), click on `submit workflow`, and use the drop-down box to select the `stats-ndvi-anom-process` template.
 The yaml file which creates this workflow is located [here](https://github.com/digitalearthafrica/datakube-apps/blob/main/workspaces/deafrica-dev/processing/argo/workflow-templates/stats-ndvi-anomaly.yaml) in the [datakube-apps](https://github.com/digitalearthafrica/datakube-apps) repo.